Trip Highlights

 Day 7-8: Thimphu, Bhutan

-Drive to Thimpu (around one hour) and visit the National Memorial Chorten and the striking Buddha Dordenma statue, before donning your walking boots and heading out for an easy hike to Changankha lhakhang.
-Relax in the afternoon, trying out some local cuisine, ambling around the Thimphu Farmers’ market and soaking up the cultures of this fascinating country.
+Drive to Thimphu (around one hour) and visit the National Memorial Chorten and the striking Buddha Dordenma statue.
+Then lace up your walking boots for an easy hike to Changangkha Lhakhang, a beautiful hillside temple with sweeping views.
+Later, unwind with local cuisine, browse the Thimphu Farmers’ Market and soak up the culture of Bhutan’s charming capital.

 Day 9-10: Punakha, Bhutan

-Visit Chimi Lhakhang, the famous Punakha Dzong and be wowed by the Punakha suspension bridge.
-If the conditions allow, choose to go rafting with an expert team along the mighty Punakha River.
-Get your walking boots on for a scenic hike to Khamsum Yuelley Chorten and take in the stunning views and fresh mountain air.
+Visit Chimi Lhakhang, explore the magnificent Punakha Dzong and cross the Punakha suspension bridge.
+If conditions are right, join an expert team for a gentle rafting experience on the Punakha River.
+A scenic hike to Khamsum Yulley Namgyal Chorten rewards you with fresh mountain air and far-reaching valley views.

 See the imposing Punakha Dzong, set alongside the river, Bhutan